- Current Patients

 - 24/7 Medical Advice

 Patient Billing Accounts

 Harvard Vanguard Medical Associates has a responsibility to our patients to appropriately bill and collect payment for services provided.
 We take this responsibility seriously and, as a partner in your health care, would like to share some information to help you with the billing process.

-If you have any questions regarding patient billing or financial policies, feel free to contact the Patient Billing Call Center.
+If you have any questions regarding your billing statement, financial policies or price transparency, please contact the Patient Billing Call Center.

 Patient Billing Call Center

 There are multiple options to make payment on your bill: